jxjo/AirfoilEditor/README.md

 ## Setting up an Optimization Case

-The main task when setting up a new optimization case is to define the 'operating points' on a (virtual) polar and to choose the type of objective for each of this operating points.
+The main task when setting up a new optimization case is to define the 'operating points' on a (virtual) polar and choose the objective type for each of these operating points.

 Within the polar diagram of the AirfoilEditor operating points can be added, deleted or moved with the mouse.
 A little dialog allows to enter additional specifications for the selected operating point.